An "Account" in the XRP Ledger represents a holder of XRP and a sender of transactions. The core elements of an account are:

 Caution: The first time you receive XRP at your own XRP Ledger address, you must pay the account reserve (currently 20 XRP), which locks up that amount of XRP indefinitely.
 In contrast, private exchanges usually hold all their customers' XRP in a few shared XRP Ledger accounts, so customers don't have to pay the reserve for individual accounts at the exchange.
 Before withdrawing, consider whether having your own account directly on the XRP Ledger is worth the price.

-Accounts in the XRP Ledger are identified by a base58 XRP Ledger Address.
-The address is derived from the account's master public key, which is in turn derived from a secret key.
+Accounts in the XRP Ledger are identified by an address in the XRP Ledger's base58 format.
+The address is derived from the account's master public key , which is in turn derived from a secret key.
 An address is represented as a string in JSON and has the following characteristics:

 - Between 25 and 35 characters in length